pstrutz/perception/README.md

 # Perception

-A series of small programs used to complete assignments for my psychology class on perception.
+A small program used to complete an assignment for my psychology class on perception.